When My World Was Young...

 Alain Delon & '55 edition of Ripley

 * Patricia Highsmith's 1955 novel, The Talented Mr. Ripley, is made into a movie in France, and released in the U.S. in 1960 as Purple Noon.
 Highsmith said that its intense and handsome star, Alain Delon, was ideal as the sociopathic Ripley, and he went on to become a hugely talented international star.
 The French called him the "Ice-cold Angel," and his rough and tough past, coupled with criminal connections, a string of female partners and his bisexuality gave the nickname a good workout.
 A 1999 remake of Ripley starred Matt Damon, playing Tom Ripley as a more confused and likeable character...a rather significant step back from Highsmith's Ripley.

-* Norman Mailer, maybe America's #1 male author of the era - and the most macho crotcho of its literary world, wrote a major essay for the homosexual magazine One.
-It's like, he did what!
-His piece was a long essay, "The Homosexual Villain," in which he examined his culturally typical knee-jerk reactions to homosexuality and essentially apologized for how these had misshaped the two homosexual characters in his novels.
+* Norman Mailer, maybe America's #1 male author of the era - and the most macho crotch-o of its literary world, wrote a major essay for the homosexual magazine One.
+It's like, he did WHAT!
+His piece was a long essay, "The Homosexual Villain," in which he examines his culturally typical knee-jerk reactions to homosexuality and essentially apologizes for how these have misshaped the two homosexual characters in his novels.

 * Rosa Parks, a black woman, refuses to give up her seat on a segregated bus; Emmett Till, a black teenager, is kidnapped and bludgeoned to death after making a fresh remark or whistling at a white woman in Mississippi.
 Both events are benchmarks in the black civil rights struggle.